-Aristotle sets aside the sort of healing that the body might do by itself, and looks only at the case where the activity of a doctor—that is, thinking—brings about the healing.
-To be healthy in-potency is for health—that is, the product of change—to come to be (a) whenever it is desired and nothing in the doctor or the body prevents it.
+Aristotle sets aside the sort of healing that the body might do by itself, and looks only at the case where the activity of a doctor—that is, her thinking—brings about the healing.
+To be healthy in-potency is for health—that is, the product of change—to come to be (a) whenever it is desired and nothing in the doctor or the patient prevents it.
 Furthermore, in a medical context, (b) a body is in-potency whenever it will set to work being healthy when the conditions are right and the doctor has removed the obstacles to healing.
+Aristotle gives another example of artificial change:

 Poiēsis: “And it is similar too with a potential house; (a) if the builder desires it, [and] (b) if nothing in this or in the material for becoming a house stands in the way, and there is nothing that needs to have been added or taken away or changed, [then] this is potentially a house, and it is just the same with all other things of which the source of coming into being is external.”
 (Met.
 IX.7 1049a8–13)46

 This second example closely resembles the first, but specifies that the materials need to have been changed or already completely capable for them to be called a house in-potency.
-Once the materials have a fully developed capacity to hold together as a house, that is, the product of change, then they are in-potency that house, for example, once the wood has been cured and shaped, and joints have been cut.
+Once the materials have a fully developed capacity to hold together as a house, that is, as the product of change, then they are in-potency that house, for example, once the wood has been cured and shaped, and joints have been cut.
 Something is in-potency the product, properly speaking, at the end of a change, not at the beginning.47 As Brentano argued, change constitutes a new potency, namely the ability to be a house.48 But the being in-potency in this case is viewed as the source of the product (e.g., being healthy or the house) rather than as the source of change (e.g., the buildable).
 Unlike in the case of doctoring, in which the body’s ability to heal is aided and organized by the doctor, in poiēsis, the source of change in the materials is itself generated by an outside source of change.49

 This pattern can be extended to natural sources by putting the source of change into the thing itself.
 This is how Aristotle formulates being-in-potency in the case of phusis: